spydaz/AI_ZX81/README.md

 ### Development Stages:

-Create a Lexer to tokenize the input based upon a grammar with defined rules Create a Parser to parse Tokens into Expressions (Constant/Unary/Binary/Trinary) Generate - Statements from Expressions
-Generate - List of Expressions and functions for inputted program Create MasterList - AST Expressions for Functions and Types  > With Internal Execution as well as Regeneration of Visual basic syntax for Expressions

-Create A Compiler to ExecuteCode or Compile as Console Application or Generate ConvertedCode to Script. maybe generate machine code language and execute on a virtual cpu stack based or register based?
+Create A Compiler to ExecuteCode or Compile as Console Application or Generate ConvertedCode to Script. maybe generate machine code language and execute on a virtual cpu stack based or register based???

+Create a Lexer to tokenize the input based upon a grammar with defined rules Create a Parser to parse Tokens into Abstract Syntax statments (Constant/Unary/Binary/Trinary) Select - Correct Expressions for detected syntax load and execute?
+Execute: Expressions to Assembly >  Functions : Decisions regarding evaluation of sub nodes before executing on stack vm simplfing the execution process
+Execute - execute optimized tree on STACK Virtual machine

+Curently _ CLose!!!